AdobeDocs/experience-manager-65.en/help/forms/developing/invoking-aem-forms-using-web.md

 ### Services starting with the letter I produce invalid proxy files {#services-starting-with-the-letter-i-produce-invalid-proxy-files}

 The name of some AEM Forms generated proxy classes are incorrect when using Microsoft .Net 3.5 and WCF.
-This issue occurs when proxy classes are created for the IBMFilenetContentRepositoryConnector, IDPSchedulerService or any other service whose name starts with the letter I. For example, the name of the generated client in case of IBMFileNetContentRepositoryConnector is `BMFileNetContentRepositoryConnectorClient`.
+This issue occurs when proxy classes are created for the IBMFilenetContentRepositoryConnector, IDPSchedulerService or any other service whose name starts with the letter I. For example, the name of the generated client if there is IBMFileNetContentRepositoryConnector is `BMFileNetContentRepositoryConnectorClient`.
 The letter I is missing in the generated proxy class.